freenas/freenas-docs/userguide/storage.rst

-Scheduled scrubs can be deleted with the :guilabel:`Delete` button, but this is not recommended. **Scrubs can provide an early indication of disk issues before a disk failure.** If a scrub is too intensive for the hardware, consider temporarily unchecking the :guilabel:`Enabled` button for the scrub until the hardware can be upgraded.
+Scheduled scrubs can be deleted with the :guilabel:`Delete` button, but this is not recommended. **Scrubs can provide an early indication of disk issues before a disk failure.** If a scrub is too intensive for the hardware, consider temporarily deselecting the :guilabel:`Enabled` button for the scrub until the hardware can be upgraded.